 I served as senior supervisor (responsible for all training) then department coordinator for the environmental services department of this tertiary-care hospital with 7000 employees and 4.5M sq. ft. over 22 buildings.

-I managed the activities and the performance of 20 supervisors who collectively controlled the operations of 340 staff where I developed action plans for problem resolution, was liaison between professionals, departments, visitors, other staff, and patients as it related to departmental issues.
+I managed the activities and the performance of 20 supervisors who collectively controlled the operations of 340 staff, where I developed action plans for problem resolution, and was a liaison between professionals, departments, visitors, other staff, and patients as it related to departmental issues.

-I had direct control of emergency planning, quality, training and development, I performed departmental staff training and performed week-long orientation and training and I revised all work assignments to achieve a mandated 10% staff reductions.
+I had direct control of emergency planning, quality, training and development.
+I performed departmental staff training and performed week-long orientation and training, and I revised all work assignments to achieve a mandated 10% staff reduction.

 ADDITIONAL INFORMATION